LTZHKUSTGZ/SARS-CoV-2-spike-protein-PTM/README.md

 ### 3. Data Access
 1) The mass spectrometry rawfiles have been deposited in the MassIVE proteomicsdatabase under the accession number PXD023346.
-2) The primary amino acid sequence of the SARS-CoV-2 alpha strain spike-in protein is in the Data files ().
+2) The primary amino acid sequence of the SARS-CoV-2 alpha strain spike-in protein is in the [Data File](./PDB files/) to know more about Dr.Tang.

+### 4. Usage
+1) **Genarate high-resolution quantitative map of spike protein PTMs.**
+We reanalyzed the 6 LC-MS/MS raw files using Proteome Discoverer 2.4 software against the SARS-CoV-2 spike protein sequence

+2) **In silico site-directed Mutagenesis to derive substituted primary amino acid sequences based on PTM **

+rotein rotein
+Mutagenesis is a popular strategy to mimic protein modifications by replacing a PTM site with another amino acid based on similarities in the structure